 “Don’t be so sure,” said Akayama.

-The bits of fine red powder were already signaling each other with new eyes.
+The bits of powder were already signaling each other with new eyes.
 “How could we fail?”

 “Our scorpion was terrible.
 We shouldn’t have made snakes.
 The frogs were even worse.”

-“Clearly the Zephyrs are right to ape humanity.”
+“Clearly the Zephyrs are right to ape the human form.”

-The fine red powder collected into billions and billions of muscular warriors, each the mass of a quadrillion suns.
+The fine red powder shaped themselves into billions of billions of muscular warriors, each the mass of a quadrillion suns.